Warhammer 40,000: Rogue Trader (video game): Plot

 In order to escape from Comorragh, the Rogue Trader fights in the gladiatorial arena of Comorragh, potentially reuniting with each of their companions along the way, including Yrliet.
 The player also has the option to recruit Marazhai himself, and a captive Space Marine, Ulfar of the Space Wolves.
 Fleeing Comorragh, the Rogue Trader returns to the Koronus Expanse to find that in their absence, a war has erupted between two rival Rogue Traders, Incendia Chorda and Calligos Winterscale.
 In an effort to maintain order, the Inquisitor Xavier Calcazar has declared himself temporary warden of the Koronus Expanse and tasks the Rogue Trader with ending the conflict.

 After dealing with Chorda and Winterscale, Calcazar enlists the Rogue Trader to join a chapter of Space Wolves in assaulting the main stronghold of the Cult of the Final Dawn, and confronting the cult's leader, Uralon the Cruel.
 Afterwards, the Rogue Trader returns to Calcazar's office to find him gone, and learns from an agent of his that the Inquisitor has left the Koronus Expanse.
 If any of Chorda, Winterscale, or Uralon are still alive and the Rogue Trader is of the correct ideological alignment, they can also be recruited.

 Chasing after Calcazar, the Rogue Trader goes through a dimensional gate and arrives in a remote system filled with Necrons.
-The Rogue Trader lands on a Tomb World and confronts Calcazar, who is in the process of subduing a C'tan, a type of pure energy being with godlike abilities that were defeated by the Necrons millenia ago and shattered into various shards.
+The Rogue Trader lands on a Tomb World and confronts Calcazar, who is in the process of subduing a C'tan, a type of pure energy being with godlike abilities that were defeated by the Necrons millennia ago and shattered into various shards.
 Calcazar explains that long ago, he, Theodora, and a member of the Adeptus Mechanicus, Archmagos Amarnat (of which Pasqal is a clone with a fragment of Amarnat's mind), discovered a shard of the Void Dragon C'tan on the then-asleep Tomb World.

 The three worked together to form a plan to activate the shard and reform the C'tan, with the shared goal of leashing the awakened C'tan and using its immense power for themselves.
 This plan required technology beyond even Amarnat's capabilities, so Calcazar worked with the Drukhari, which led to the Dark Eldar raids on the Koronus Expanse and brought Dargonus to the attention of Marazhai.
 Meanwhile Lady Theodora started experimenting with and fell to Chaos, resulting in her death when Argenta discovered her with a Chaos relic and killed her.
 While researching the Necron technologies of the Tomb World, Theodora also inadvertently destroyed the Aeldari Craftworld Crudarach, Yrliet's homeworld, thus resulting in her exile.